Raorongx/starbucks-project/README.md

 - beautifulsoup4

 ## Usage
-1.Run `scraper.py`to follow the prompts and provide an approximate ideal city or zip you have in mind.
+- Run `scraper.py`to follow the prompts and provide an approximate ideal city or zip you have in mind.
-2.Then, run `cli.py` to start the application.
+- Then, run `cli.py` to start the application.
 Follow the on-screen prompts to search for Starbucks stores by city or zip code.This would follow the general search you just did.

 ## Data Source